As amazing as the capital of the U.K. is, everyone visiting should take at LEAST one day trip from London.

 Day Trips from London Tip by: Anisa, Two Traveling Texans

-Dover is much more than the place to catch a ferry to France.
-It’s a destination in its our right because of its role in English history and its natural beauty.
+Dover is much more than a place to catch a ferry to France.
+It’s a destination in its own right because of its role in English history and its natural beauty.
 You can visit the famous White Cliffs of Dover and Dover Castle.
 If you want to have more of a relaxed day, choose one of the attractions to visit.

 The Dover Cliffs are stunning.
 Not only do you have views of the white cliffs and Dover Castle, but you can see France on a clear day.
 Walk along the edge (not too close though!) to the Lighthouse, and stop for a tour of the Deep Fan Bay Shelter, where soldiers took cover from bombing attacks during World War II.